|Get Connected! workshops||Lost Creek Llamas Blog||lost creek llamaprints publishing|

 If this approach appeals to you, please contact NACA directly.

 The PLTA has four levels of certification — Basic, Advanced, Master, and Elite (formerly Extreme).
 Ignore the level titles — read the criteria carefully to understand what these llamas have (and have not) done!

 To earn certification, llamas must pass a trial at that level four times (including handling tests), or three times after passing the previous level.
 Although not all llamas of a specific level are equal, these certifications prove certain capabilities that cannot be faked.
 In theory, you could consult the PLTA website to verify certification, but at this time, their online database is badly out-of-date and nearly useless for that purpose.

 * We are in Western Oregon.
 If you can't or won't travel here, please don't expect us to travel or ship a llama "there" ... wherever "there" might be.
-We will consider making exceptions ONLY if you have GOOD references.
+We will make exceptions ONLY if you have GOOD references.